einball/GeckoTRX/Firmware/README.md

 sudo dpkg -i /path/to/JLink_Linux_x86_64.deb
 ```

 This completes your development environment.
-You can, of course use any JTAG adapter implementation able to communicate via Silicon Labs C2 interface.
+You can, of course use any JTAG adapter implementation able to communicate with the device.
 Depending on the adapter, the procedures to download the code into the integrated circuit are diffeent.
 Please consult the documentation of your devices' manufacturer on how to use it or help extending this document :)

 The last step to be able to get the firmware build is to clone the repository using